HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/default_and_override_stylesheet.md

 The **Override stylesheet** allows users to customize styles for specific elements, enabling precise adjustments to meet unique design requirements.
 Together, the Default and Override stylesheets offer a powerful mechanism for managing presentation aesthetics effectively.
 The override style options in Presentation Designer work as follows:

 1. Override styles can be applied to different resolutions, and each resolution has its own style.

-If the style is set for **Desktop**, it applies the change to all devices.
-If the style is set for **Tablet**, it applies the change to tablets and mobile devices only.
-If the style is set for **Mobile**, it applies the change to mobile devices only.
-If there are specific changes to the style for a particular device, those changes will not take effect on other devices since the specific device already has a defined value for the style.
+    - If the style is set for **Desktop**, it applies the change to all devices.
+    - If the style is set for **Tablet**, it applies the change to tablets and mobile devices only.
+    - If the style is set for **Mobile**, it applies the change to mobile devices only.
+    - Changes specific to one device will not affect others, as each device already has a defined style value.

 2. Override styles support direction-specific styling for bidirectional text layouts through the **Canvas direction toggle** in the Presentation Designer header.
 This allows you to create distinct styles for RTL (Right-to-Left) and LTR (Left-to-Right) text directions.